 We cut the sweet potatoes into wedges and dip them in a refreshing yogurt based dip.
 It’s SOO GOOD.

-Just TWO main ingredients for these sweet potato bites.
-You can season them how you like.
+Just TWO main ingredients for these sweet potato fries, and then you can add seasonings you choose.

 I really love sweet potato wedges with paprika so that’s a consistent mainstay for me.
 But, you could use any seasonings you like.